tuaris/FreeBSD-Coin-Ports/README.md

 FreeBSD Coin Ports
 ==================

-These are FreeBSD Ports for Several Alternative Crypto Currencies.
+These are FreeBSD Ports for several alternative crypto currencies (Altcoins).
 Instructions on how to use these files can be found at:

 http://www.unibia.com/unibianet/freebsd/freebsd-ports-many-alternative-crypto-currencies